joluet/joluet.github.io/source/_posts/2014-07-07-rxjava-retrofit.md

 	flatMap(status -> api.getUserStatus()).		// chain calls using flatMap
     subscribe(onComplete, onError);	 			// callbacks onComplete and onError
 ```
 Note: I use lambda expressions in the code snippets.
 This makes the code much more readable.
-Unfortunately they are only available in Java 8.
+Unfortunately, they are only available in Java 8.
 To be able to use them in Android with Java 7 you have to include the retrolambda library like explained [here](http://zserge.com/blog/android-lambda.html).

 ## RxJava
 RxJava is an open source library that implements the _[Reactive Extensions(Rx)](https://rx.codeplex.com/)_.
 The key class of Rx is the _Observable_ that represents a model object for asynchronous data streams.
 Observables can be easily composed using different operators that are capable of filtering, selecting, transforming, combining and composing Observables.
-Practically, this means that Observables are aimed fulfill asynchronous tasks like e.g. making an http call.
-The cool thing about Observables is the possibility to compose them to create new more powerful Observables.
+Practically, this means that Observables are aimed to fulfill asynchronous tasks like e.g. making an http call.
+The cool thing about Observables is the possibility to compose them to create new and more powerful Observables.
 See the [RxJava Wiki](https://github.com/Netflix/RxJava/wiki) for a detailed introduction.

 ## Retrofit and RxJava
 I won't go into detail about Retrofit here.
 See [square.github.io/retrofit](http://square.github.io/retrofit/) for an introduction.
 The point is Retrofit integrates RxJava and one can easily define api calls that return Observables using Retrofit: